 cache and memory information as well as the locality of I/O devices

 such as network interfaces, InfiniBand HCAs or GPUs.

-hardware so as to exploit it accordingly and efficiently.
+parallel computing platforms so as to exploit them accordingly and efficiently.

 Portability and support